Table of content

 The rule of thumb of stain cleaning is to attend to the matter as soon as possible.
-Don’t let the spillage, be it food, beverage, or pets “presents” settle into the fibres.
+Don’t let the spillage, be it food, beverage, or pet “presents” settle into the fibres.
 Once a stain has dried out, it can become impossible to remove.
 Otherwise, these types of spots come off easily.
 All you need to do is mix a small amount of dish detergent with warm water, dab some onto the stain and clean it.
-If this happens to not work, our professional London cleaners recommend you immediately follow with one of the methods described in our stain removal guide.
+If this happens to not work, our professional London cleaners recommend you immediately follow one of the methods described in our stain removal guide.

 8. How to Clean Your Carpets with Pets At Home

 There are a couple of easy carpet cleaning tricks that can save your rugs.
 They don’t include the use of heavy chemicals which makes them perfectly safe for animals.

 8.1 How to Remove Pet Hairs from the Carpet